Excalibuurr/phishing_detection/readme.md

 # Network Security Phishing Detection Pipeline
+# 🧠 End-to-End ML Project

+This is a complete machine learning pipeline from data ingestion to model deployment.
 ## Project Structure
 ```phishing_detection/
 ├── app.py                     # FastAPI application for training and prediction APIs